 As a tribute to those wild beauties that give us such sport we release 99% of our catch, keeping but an odd fish for the 'table'.

 All my clients are covered by Public Liability Insurance PLUS Courtesy Car Cover whilst fishing and Travelling with Celtic Angling.

 Automatically inflating life-jackets provided when fishing for Sea-Bass or on request when river fishing.

 I collect/drop clients from/to Hotel/Guesthouse if in or near Adare, or rendezvous with clients in Car Park at rear of Heritage Centre/Tourist Office in centre of Adare village.
 Clients may follow in their own transport if they wish, indeed, this is sometimes necessary with larger groups.
-Most fishing locations I use are 10-30mins from Adare.
-If collection from Limerick city is required then the round-trip time is included in the fishing day.
+Most fishing locations I use are 15-20 mins from Adare.

 When Emailing Me